Kruptein/planarally-docs/docs/player/shapes.md

 ![](./assets/edit-asset-annotations.png)

-Annotation of shapes you have *edit* access to will be displayed on the top side of the screen, on hover.
+Annotation of shapes you have _edit_ access to, will be displayed on the top side of the screen on hover.
 The annotation can be marked as public to allow everyone in the session to see it on hover.